 1- Domestic work is not perceived as real work because it is not remunerated.
 However, this work is necessary for capitalism to exist, without it, the concept of family which is the basis of social organization, falls apart.

 2- Child care and caring in general falls under the responsibility of women because it is ‘natural’ for them to be caregivers.
-If something is ‘natural’ is implied that it is done with very little effort; Further solidifying that it should not be paid and implying that there is a ‘natural order of gender roles’
+If something is ‘natural’ is implied that it is done with very little effort; Further solidifying that it should not be paid, it does not take time and implying that there is a ‘natural order of gender roles’

 Therefore, since there is such a ‘natural’ order of things (rooted on essentialist theories of ascribed characteristics for each gender), disrupting it could be perceived as somewhat unnatural for both men and women, making existing policies completely inefficient in closing the gender pay gap.
 Sociology defines work as any effort physical or mental (inputs) that are used to create certain results (outputs).
 Based solely on this definition, women spend a lot of time creating outputs (meals, laundry, cleaning, caring) that are important for the adequate functioning of the family unit.
 This being said, and leaving roles aside, domestic work is real work, regardless of which gender this burden falls under.
-Time is a limited commodity and it imposes limits on women’s income creating an economic gap.
+Time is a limited commodity and it imposes limits on the types of work women can take and for how long it can be performed outside the house.
+This inevitably has an impact on women’s short term and long term income creating an economic gap.
 There are only so many hours and types of work a woman can sustain for long periods of time when she has basically 2 jobs, one paid and another unpaid.
 We see this reflected in the gender pay gap over the life course, part time work is paid less (women are disproportionately clustered on these jobs) while women working only 40 hrs a week have a harder time being promoted than their male counterparts who work 50-60 hours a week.
-ACuriously enough, the values setting expectations and rewards of paid labor are also highly dominated by masculine discourse.
-Values that are also deeply connected with the gender order and patriarchal dividends embedded in all institutions of society (R. Connell “Masculinities and the Gender World Order”)
+Curiously enough, the values setting expectations and rewards of paid labor in the corporate world are also highly dominated by masculine discourse.
+Values that are also deeply connected with the gender order and patriarchal dividends embedded in all institutions of society (R. Connell “Masculinities and the Gender World Order”).

 Gender equality is not about women getting approval to ‘act out of character’ but an offer to alleviate the burden of the male role as a the main bread winner, thus improving the economic status and opportunities for the whole family.
-Gender equality requires men understanding that support for gender equality means recognizing that ‘caring’ is also work, that they too have a responsibility to care based on their joint decision to form a family.
-That by doing so they are not only helping themselves but also their families to attain better incomes and education.
-Until this thinking shift takes place, the policies for gender equality will remain as a facade for a society that pretends to have modern values but can’t break free from a thousand year old rhetoric.
+Gender equality requires men understanding that support for gender equality means recognizing that ‘caring’ is also work, that they too have a responsibility to care based on their joint decision to start a family.
+That by doing so they are not only helping themselves, but also their families to attain better incomes and education.
+Until this shift takes place in the domestic realm, the policies for gender equality will remain as a facade for a society that pretends to have modern values but can’t break free from a thousand year old rhetoric.